jenkinsci/analysis-model/README.md

 [![Warnings](https://raw.githubusercontent.com/jenkinsci/analysis-model/main/badges/warnings.svg)](https://github.com/jenkinsci/analysis-model/actions/workflows/reporting.yml)

 This library provides a Java object model to read, aggregate, filter, and query static analysis reports.
-It is used by [Jenkins' warnings next generation plug-in](https://github.com/jenkinsci/warnings-ng-plugin) to visualize the warnings of individual builds.
-Additionally, this library is used by a [GitHub action](https://github.com/uhafner/autograding-github-action) to autograde student software projects based on a given set of metrics (unit tests, code and mutation coverage, static analysis warnings).
+It is used by [Jenkins' warnings plug-in](https://github.com/jenkinsci/warnings-ng-plugin) to visualize the warnings of individual builds.
+Additionally, this library is used by a [GitHub action](https://github.com/uhafner/autograding-github-action) and [GitLab action](https://github.com/uhafner/autograding-gitlab-action) to autograde student software projects based on a given set of metrics (unit tests, code and mutation coverage, static analysis warnings).

 This library consists basically of three separate parts: